Gold Panda

-Derwin Schlecker (born Derwin Dicker, 1980), professionally known as Gold Panda, is an English electronic record producer and songwriter.
+Derwin Schlecker (born Derwin Dicker, 1980), professionally known as Gold Panda, is an English electronic music producer and songwriter.

 Derwin Dicker also performs house music as DJ Jenifa.

 Early life

 Derwin Schlecker was born as Derwin Dicker in 1980 in Peckham, London and was raised in Chelmsford, Essex.
 He lived in Japan and studied at the School of Oriental and African Studies at the University of London.

 Career

 Gold Panda released several small-issue 7" records and singles in 2009, and in 2010 he signed with Ghostly International to release his debut full-length Lucky Shiner.
 In 2013, Gold Panda released his second album, Half of Where You Live.

 On 27 May 2016, Gold Panda's third album Good Luck and Do Your Best was released via City Slang.

 Gold Panda released a new single on 16 October 2020 titled Most Books That I've Never Read.

 Six years later, Gold Panda released another City Slang album, which was The Work on 11 November 2022 and is Gold Panda's sixth studio album.